Antonio-Melo/Oneplus-tracking-spider/README.md

 ## What this does

-Creates a scrypt that checks the website every 2 minutes and if something changed, send a email showing this changes.
+Creates a scrypt that checks the website every 2 minutes and if something changed, sends a email showing this changes.

 ## Dependencies